 Contact our defective products liability lawyers, serving metropolitan Washington, D.C., Annapolis, MD and the greater Maryland area from our office in Hanover

-To schedule a free consultation with Hartel, DeSantis & Howie, LLP about a defective product case, please contact us online or call us at (443) 749-5111.
+To schedule a free consultation for personal injury cases with Hartel, DeSantis & Howie, LLP about a defective product case, please contact us online or call us at (443) 749-5111.
 Our phones are answered 24 hours a day, seven days a week.

 - What is products liability, and what is strict liability?